A 1960s room goes bad when everything shouts.

 Bedrooms Should Be Quieter

-A walnut dresser, low bed, simple lamps, warm rug, textured curtains, or one patterned textile can carry the decade without making the room feel busy.
-Strong orange, avocado, or mustard walls can work in some rooms, but they change the light fast.
+Bedrooms can use 1960s style, but they want a softer hand.
+A walnut dresser, a low bed, simple lamps, a warm rug, textured curtains, or one patterned textile can carry the decade without making the room feel busy.
+Strong orange, avocado, or mustard walls can work, but they change the light fast — so let the window direction be the control.
+A north-facing bedroom can go heavy and gloomy under brown and olive; a bright south-facing room handles warm color far better; a small bedroom usually wants its 1960s feeling in the furniture and lamps, not on every wall.

 Bathrooms Can Keep Color Without Feeling Dated

-If the tile is solid and the room works, modern lighting, a better fan, cleaner caulk, updated hardware, and a simpler wall color may be enough.
-If the wall is soft, the floor is damaged, or the plumbing is failing, the room is no longer a decorating project.
+If the tile is solid and the room works, modern lighting, a better fan, fresh caulk, updated hardware, and a simpler wall color can be enough.
+If the wall is soft, the floor is damaged, or the plumbing is failing, it has stopped being a decorating project.
+For the remodel side, use 1960s bathroom remodel.

 What to Avoid